Exposures¶

 The

-keyword argument to the selector is mandatory.
+tagkeyword argument to the selector is mandatory.
 It specifies a short, arbitrary “tag” documenting the reason for rejection.
-Each unique tag is associated with a binary bit of the"reject"
+Each unique tag is associated with a binary bit of the"reject"column, and these bits are logically OR’ed together as rejections are established.
+The maximum number of distinct rejection tags is 64, since the"reject"column is stored as a 64-bit integer.

 - reject_unless¶